 Choose this menu item to turn On or Off the filtering of explicit channels from SXM.
-When selected, this item will give a brief description of the feature and a list item can be set to On or Off.
+A list item can be set to On or Off.
 From the SXM Menu, touch Audio Settings.
 Set Explicit Content Filter feature to On or Off to allow for a filtered list of channels.